 This is the original service area on the A14.
 For the new truckstop, see Rothwell Truckstop.

-Catering: McDonald's Drive Thru Forecourt: Esso, SPAR, Greggs, Subway, Krispy Kreme, Starbucks on the Go, Free Cash Machine
+Catering: McDonald's Drive Thru Outdoor Space: Grass verge only; picnic tables at back of car park Forecourt: Esso, ASDA On the Move, Greggs, Subway, Krispy Kreme, Starbucks on the Go, Free Cash Machine

 Short stay customer parking is available for cars at both facilities.
 No HGV parking is available.